 Frequently Asked Questions About Going Solar in Michigan

 Michigan was rated 15th best in the country for return on investment but 38th for the adoption of solar.
-Michigan has more sunlight per year than Germany (approximately 8.5% more according to the National Renewable Energy Laboratory), yet Germany leads the world in solar power produced for decades.
+Michigan has more sunlight per year than Germany (approximately 8.5% more according to the National Renewable Energy Laboratory), yet Germany led the world in solar power produced per capita until 2014.
 Solar electric panels actually work better when they are cold.
 Michigan's latitude and climate allow for excellent solar production.
-Further, the Net-Metering laws in Michigan benefit solar owners, enabling solar to make good sense!
+Further, the solar laws in Michigan benefit solar owners, enabling solar to make good sense!
 This allows homeowners to offset most, if not all, of their electrical usage.
 Larger energy consumers, like businesses and farms, can offset the most expensive electricity they use, with solar.
-For 25 years (the production warranty for most solar panels) this can result in savings of tens or even hundreds of thousands of dollars.
+Over 25 years (the production warranty for most solar panels) this can result in savings of tens or even hundreds of thousands of dollars.
 Solar works GREAT in Michigan...

 For solar electric, the best location is one where you have unobstructed southern exposure without any shading.
 East and West facing roofs are good too, but require a few more panels to create the same amount of power.
-Michigan Solar Solutions can also install ground-mounted solar arrays.
-Note: Neighborhood associations often do not allow ground mount arrays.
+Michigan Solar Solutions also installs ground-mounted solar arrays.
+Note: Neighborhood associations often do not allow ground mount arrays or street-facing roof-mounted panels, be sure to check into your community bylaws.

 The cost of solar depends on several factors:

-- How much electricity do you use?
-A family of four with all electric appliances will use more electricity than a family of two with gas appliances
+- wb_sunny How much electricity do you use?
+A family of four with all-electric appliances will use more electricity than a family of two with gas appliances

 Yes!
 Solar is modular: You can start small, and add-on when you can afford it.
 We suggest you start with at least an eight (8) panel system and add on from there.

 Michigan Solar Solutions is happy to discuss financing.
-We work with a couple of different financial companies that can provide you with multiple options.
-Depending on your situation, some times the payments can be lower than what you are currently paying for your monthly electricity bills.
-And with our financing, your bill will never increase.
+We partner with a variety of financial companies that can provide you with multiple options.
+Depending on your situation, the payments can sometimes be lower than what you are currently paying for your monthly electricity bills.

-Leasing is a tool that is used in other states across the U.S. However, the state laws of Michigan do not make leasing an excellent financial option.
-The exception to this is non-profit organizations: They can realize an annual saving for electrical usage of 20% or more through leasing programs.
-Contact Michigan Solar Solutions to discuss financing options for solar, or lease options for non-profit entities.
+Leasing is a tool that is used in other states across the U.S. However, the state laws of Michigan and the price of electricity do not make leasing an excellent financial option.

 Most solar arrays are grid-tied, which allows you to function without batteries if you chose.
 This is because the arrays are connected to the public utility electrical grid.
 You could say, these arrays use the electric company as their batteries.
 This works well in Michigan because of the Net Metering Laws (See the next section for info on Net Metering.)

 In some situations, solar arrays can be off-grid and use batteries.
-These types of systems are typically used for remote locations when it is not cost effective for the electric company to run power lines to a residence.
-Some customers desire a hybrid grid-tied battery backup solution, which is connected to the grid and has batteries in case of power outages.
+These types of systems are typically used for remote locations when it is not cost-effective for the electric company to run power lines to a residence.
+Many customers desire a grid-tied battery backup solution, which is connected to the grid and has batteries in case of power outages.

 Michigan Solar Solutions is well versed in solar battery technology: Our staff engineer can advise you on your battery needs for off-grid or hybrid grid-tied battery systems.